 “We have a regular process to show the compliance of the service, which includes information security, data protection, those types of things,” Kleinjohann says.
 “What we are doing for cloud services is the same.”

 Kleinjohann also suggests starting with “low-hanging fruit” to develop trust throughout the organization.
 For instance, the company began by introducing cloud-based document storage similar to services employees used personally on the web — but with greater security.

-The Google Cloud Platform is utilized and trusted by users of over 4 million applications today.
+Google Cloud Platform is secure and used and trusted by users of over 4 million applications today.
+As a Google Cloud Infrastructure Partner, we're all about encouraging people to learn more about the power of cloud services.
 Check out additional insights from the “Trust in Cloud Technology and Business Performance: Reaping benefits from the Cloud” study here.